 We’ve kept our ratio pretty consistent with both our follower and follow numbers in the 2k mark.
 We like supporting other people and their content, so we’ll usually follow back if you’re within our niche, we love your pics, or love what you stand for.

 What struggles are you guys having when it comes to growing your Instagram or what do you find is working for you right now?
 Let us know in the comment below!

 And don’t forget to join our millennial tribe and get the deets on how to create a killer Insta bio!
-Just click that pink button.
+Just click HERE!